MISP/misp-rfc/misp-object-template-format/raw.md

 #### format

 format is represented by a JSON list containing a list of formats that the relationship type is valid for and can be mapped to.
-The format field **MUST** be present
+The format field **MUST** be present.

 # Directory